ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ![](./fork.png)

-Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum", and from then on it would exclusively receive official support from the Foundation - not limited to development and marketing.
+Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum", and from then on it would (almost) exclusively receive official support from the Foundation - not limited to development and marketing.
 But _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along.
 The longest running Smart Contract platform is, was, and always will be _Ethereum Classic_.

 ### The Immaculate Conception